Tips for mastering Magikarp Jump, the next Pokémon masterpiece

 Always grab the thing

-No one wants a quitter, Magikarp masters take risks.
+No one wants a quitter; Magikarp masters take risks.
 Throw caution to the wind if you hope to be a Magikarp master.

 Teach your Magikarp to respect its elders